bibleexchange/church_ministry__textbook/sw/0901_dealing-with-problems-in-the-church.md

 ### Huduma tofauti ya Paulo na Petro (Gal.
 2:7-10)

 Paul thought that the ministry should be focused on the gentiles, but Peter wanted to focus on the Jews.
 The apostles recognized the ministry of Paul and agreed to send them to preach to the gentiles.
-Paulo alifikiria kuwa huduma inatakiwa iwahusu Zaidi mataifa, lakini Petro alitaka kutazama Zaidi wayahudi.
+Paulo alifikiria kuwa huduma inatakiwa iwahusu zaidi mataifa, lakini Petro alitaka kutazama zaidi wayahudi.
 Mitume waligundua huduma ya Paulo na kukubali kuwatuka kuhubiri kwa mataifa.

 ### Euodia and Syntyche's conflict (Phil.
 4:2-3)